BIKASH1002/Automated-Data-Cleaner-Tool/README.md

 # Contributing

-Contributions are welcome!
+Contributions are welcome.
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 # License